EdgeVerve/oe-batch-processing/README.md

                         and this won't be logged.

+* **cb** - A callback function with a single parameter, *e*.
+This function is normally called at the end of the file processing, if there are no *fatal* errors.
+If there is a fatal error and file processing cannot proceed, then this callback is called with an error object as parameter.
+The client can examine this error object to know what went wrong.
+**Note:** Record level errors such as field-header count mismatch, validation errors, etc., are not considered as *fatal* errors and such errors would not be returned in this callback.
+These errors would be logged to the oeCloud application database (`BatchStatus`) and processing would proceed till all records are processed.

 The `processFile(..)` function does the following in sequence -

 1. First, it calls `jobService.onStart() `